tannerthings/terraform-companion-repo/README.md

 Most Terraform tutorials teach the happy path.
 These tutorials teach what actually happens in production environments, including state management nightmares, drift detection, and recovery scenarios.

-Written by Troy Tanner, with 15+ years managing DoD systems and FedRAMP High infrastructure.
+Written by Troy Tanner, with 15+ years managing commercial and DoD systems and FedRAMP High infrastructure.

 ## Repository Structure